 Sai Traditional Martial Arts Weapon

-In ancient Japan, a variation of the Sai (called a Jutte) was often used by the feudal police in order to disarm and control criminals.
-Unlike Sai, the Jutte was used as a single weapon and is often referred to as the sword breaker.
-Like with Sai, the Jutte is very effective for the trapping swords and other weapons between its prongs.
-In the hands of an adept user, it can be used to actually snap a sword blade.
+In ancient Japan, a variation called the Jutte served as a tool for the feudal police to disarm and control criminals.
+Unlike the Sai, the Jutte was a single weapon, often referred to as the sword breaker.
+Both the Sai and Jutte are highly effective at trapping swords and other weapons between their prongs.
+A skilled user can even snap a sword blade using the Sai.

 The Sai practiced is from the Shinpo Mataoshi system.